Why we need your support:

 We are grateful for all of the women that have been, and continue to be, part of our network!
 Please show your support with a donation today.

-Fifteen years ago, a group of women recognized a need in their Washington, D.C. metro community: a space to build relationships among professional women in environmental fields.
+In 2003, a group of women recognized a need in their Washington, D.C. metro community: a space to build relationships among professional women in environmental fields.
 In response they convened a speaker event (the very first of our now EcoHour series) that drew a surprisingly large crowd of energetic women and planted the seeds for an environmental volunteer group called EcoWomen.
 The initial group of volunteers continued to grow as the emerging organization began convening monthly speaker events, skills-building workshops, special-interest clubs and outdoor adventures.

 Since the very first EcoHour event nearly 15 years ago, EcoWomen has hosted more than 150 EcoHours and the monthly speaker series has become our signature event.
 We have brought in countless respected environmental professionals for our members and supporters to learn from, including a former administrator of the EPA, dozens of founders and executive directors of environmental organizations and companies, as well as top environmental reporters, scientists, and environmental justice advocates.